Interactive infographic: How to feed the content monster without being eaten

 Step 1: Inventory and goals

 Before you decide on strategic content marketing, you should take an honest inventory.
-Talk to the individual departments: If everyone is happy with their current marketing success, then you shouldn't change anything.
-So take a close look at where things are going wrong, where things may even have been getting worse for a long time.
+Talk to the individual departments: if everyone is satisfied with their current marketing success, then you shouldn't change anything.
+So take a close look at where the problems lie, where things may even have been getting worse for some time.
 From this, you can then formulate clear goals for yourself as to what your content marketing strategy should improve.
-But beware: "More sales" or "More turnover" is the consequence of good marketing, not a goal.
-So take a close look at what is going worse on the way to "more sales", for example that you have "less and less reach" or "fewer and fewer responses to campaigns".
-Because you can influence this directly through content marketing.
-And these are your goals.
-But don't just name any wishes lightly.
-A "goal" is something you stand behind and for which you also take responsibility.
+But be careful: "More sales" or "more revenue" is the result of good marketing, not a goal.
+So take a close look at what is going wrong on the way to "more sales," for example, that you have "less and less reach" or "less and less response to promotions."
+Because you can directly influence that through content marketing.
+And those are your goals.
+But don't just casually name any old wishes.
+A "goal" is something you stand behind and take responsibility for.
 And these goals are the beginning.

 Step 2: Know the needs of the target groups

-The key to good content marketing is that you know the needs of your target groups.
-If people believe that you meet their needs, they will buy from you.
-It's as simple as that.
-So instead of "aiming" at the bear with your shotgun, you need to learn what the bear likes, e.g. honey.
-And instead of shooting at it with a shotgun (advertising) and then chasing it (re-targeting), you attract it with delicious honey.
-That way, he will come back on his own and again and again.
+The key to good content marketing is knowing the needs of your target groups.
+If people believe that you can satisfy their needs, they will buy from you.
+It's that simple.
+Instead of "aiming" at the bear with your shotgun, you need to learn what the bear likes, e.g., honey.
+And instead of shooting at it with a shotgun (advertising) and then chasing it (retargeting), lure it with delicious honey.
+That way, it will come to you on its own, again and again.
 So the question is: What is the honey for your target groups?
-Talk to your customers, support and advisors to find out.
+Talk to your customers, support staff, and consultants.
 What problems do your people have?
 What concerns them?
-What annoys them again and again?
-Or what are they happy about?
+What annoys them time and again?
+Or what makes them happy?
 What do they perhaps even love?
-With the strategic approach, you have the advantage of being able to explore customer needs together with your colleagues.
+With this strategic approach, you have the advantage of being able to explore customer needs together with your colleagues.
 Everyone has a different perspective.
 And that helps you here.
 Imagine specific people and then describe these specific people.
-We call these people "personas".
+We call these people "personas."
 And you will find that you may have a dozen different types among your customers.
-A good trick here is to appoint a sponsor internally for each persona.
-And then really introduce yourself to this specific person for each measure.
-That alone will change the way you communicate in future: You are talking to real people!
+A good trick here is to assign a sponsor internally for each persona.
+And then, for every measure you take, really imagine this specific person.
+That alone will change the way you communicate in the future: you will be talking to real people!

 Step 3: Assess your own strengths correctly

 But knowing that "your bears" like honey is only half the battle.
-Because the concept only works if you also have good honey.
+Because the concept only works if you have good honey.
 And this is where "content marketing" gets really exciting.
 Because this is where your expertise comes into play.
-The question is: Which interests of your target groups can you serve particularly well, but above all: better than your competitors?
-Open your "treasure chest" for this.
-The experience you have gained in your field.
-The stories you can tell.
-This is where you define the topics you can talk about in content marketing.
+The question is: Which interests of your target groups can you serve particularly well, and above all, better than your competition?
+Open up your "treasure chest" to find the answer.
+Think about the experience you have gained in your field.
+Think about the stories you can tell.
+This is where you topics the topics you can talk about in content marketing.
 And be confident: you have something that interests your customers.
 Find it!
-Work together with your colleagues here too.
-Use your colleagues.
-You are also stronger together.
+Work together with your colleagues here, too.
+Make use of your colleagues.
+Together, you are stronger.
 But don't just think about your expertise in relation to your product.
-But above all what you can do with it.
+Think above all about what can be done with it.
 We call this the "functional" benefit.
 Baking powder is used to bake cakes, for example.
 That's why Dr. Oetker focuses on recipes.
-But there's more to it than that: because you use the cake to make something.
-For example, decorating a birthday party.
+But it goes further than that: because you can do something else with the cake.
+For example, you can use it to celebrate a birthday.
 This is closely linked to Dr. Oetker's core competence.
 And Dr. Oetker would be well advised to become competent in this area too.
-So, what are your children's birthday parties?
+So: what are your children's birthday parties like?

 Step 4: Conversion - the path to success